 The ICO is over and the ICO-team has raised its money.
 Now, the project starts.
 The cryptocurrency/token gets admitted to trading on the best cryptocurrency trading site (hopefully).
 Most of the projects allow its investors to trade their cryptocurrency at this stage.
 From here, the price of the cryptocurrency/token fluctuates as any other existing cryptocurrency/token reflecting how the market values the ICO’s application/protocol (i.e., what other investors are interested in buying/selling the cryptocurrency/token for).

 How should you know which cryptocurrency to invest in?
-How should you know which ICOs that will skyrocket and enable you to buy that beach-house, and which ones that are frauds and will cause you great financial damage?
+How should you know which ICOs that will skyrocket?
+Which ICOs that will enable you to buy that beach-house?
+And, which ones that are frauds and will cause you great financial damage?
 There’s no simple answer.
 If there were, we would be sipping Margaritas on a yacht right now instead of preparing blogposts/guides for you guys.
 Sure, there are very interesting AI-powered crypto price prediction tools out there (see for instance the upcoming TRAKCrypto-tool), but no such tool is bullet proof.
 However, keep reading and you’ll learn which tools you need to include in your cryptocurrency investment strategy and use when assessing ICOs.

 - Read the whitepaper and evaluate use cases